-So there you have it; their goal is to simply make you one of Jehovah’s Witnesses again, not to listen to why you’ve left or reconsider the reasons they’ve disfellowshipped you.
+So there you have it; their goal is to simply make you one of Jehovah’s Witnesses again, not to listen to why you’ve left, or reconsider the reasons for which they’ve disfellowshipped you.

 The Hypocrisy of Shunning

-Is it any wonder that Bo had doubts about god and Jehovah’s Witnesses in general with this type of lecture?
-Interestingly, despite his family’s loyalty to this pedophile, the man went on to molest other children, went to jail, was disfellowshipped for a short time and then reinstated and again welcomed with open arms by the congregation.
+The man went on to molest other children, went to jail, was disfellowshipped for a short time and then reinstated, and again welcomed with open arms by the congregation.
 When Bo heard that news, he disassociated himself as a young adult.
-He is now shunned by his whole family, including his own daughter, while his molester remains in good standing with other JWs.
+Bo is now shunned by his whole family, including his own daughter, while his molester remains in good standing with other JWs.
 (You can read his story in his book, “The Least of God’s Priorities.”)

 Shun the Victim, Respect the Perpetrator

 What is also shameful is that those who leave because of situations like this are shunned, but the perpetrators of these crimes and abuses are the ones who remain in good standing.
 The JW husband who was hitting the woman mentioned above was never disfellowshipped.
 Elders I know who blamed the women for their abuse have never been censured, and all remain in good standing in their congregations.